bjeptum/alx-system_engineering-devops/0x09-web_infrastructure_design/README.md

 This project entailed designing different types of server web infrastructure.

-With each infrastructure, the issues with each infrastructure were explained touching on:
+With each infrastructure, the issues with each were explained touching on:

 - SPOF (Single Point of Failure)
 - Downtime when maintenance needed (like deploying new code web server needs to be restarted)